praekelt/praekelt/docs/tools.rst

 Please read `Useful Github Patterns <http://blog.quickpeople.co.uk/2013/07/10/useful-github-patterns/>`_ to see ways of working with branches and pull requests that we like.

-Hub
----

-For projects with issues tracked in Github issues, We use Hub_ to interface with GitHub_'s API.
-It allows one to turn issues on GitHub into pull-requests.
-If that is done then once the pull-request is merged into the main branch the issue is automatically closed.

 Issues & Tickets
 ----------------